ChuckVanHoff/python-challenge/README.md

   Greatest decrease between consecutive months
   Graph of each data point
-  Graph of the cummulative sum of all profits and losses The screen printout and graphs saved as text and png files in the Resources directory.
+  Graph of the cummulative sum of all profits and losses The screen printout and graphs are saved as text and png files in the Resources directory.

 PyPoll: